Pathway to instability? The politics of developing and internationalising China's capital markets

 Methodologically, next to data from financial statistics, reports and news, his research draws on expert interviews with market participants and regulators as well as insights from event ethnography by attending financial industry conferences such as FIA Asia, FOW Asia Derivatives World or the Euro Finance Week.
-He conducted fieldwork in Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London (further fieldwork in Beijing, Zhengzhou and Dalian to follow in late 2018).
+He conducted fieldwork in Beijing, Dalian, Hangzhou, Hong Kong, Shenzhen, Shanghai, Singapore, Frankfurt and London.

 Since May 2018, he is an international advisor for financial market development at the Development Research Center of the Shanghai Municipal People's Government (SDRC), one of the leading decision-making research and consulting institutions in China.

 I am also one of the founders and organisers of the Warwick Critical Finance Group.

 International Political Economy | China | Capital Market Development | Exchanges | Financialisation | East Asia |